dekorateio/dekorate/design.md

 ### Handler

 An object that can handle certain types of `config`.
-A `processor` may create resources and register `decorators`.
+A `handler` may create resources and register `decorators`.

 ### Decorator